Overview

 There are several ways to narrow your list of cold call prospects in Apollo:

-• Target recommended contacts.
-Apollo provides recommended contacts based on the personas you create, which means they likely match the criteria you seek.
+| Target recommended contacts | Apollo provides recommended contacts based on the personas you create, so they likely match the criteria you seek. |

-• Use demographic and firmographic filters.
-You can apply multiple search filters to narrow your contact list, including job title, location, company size, and revenue filters.
+| Use demographic and firmographic filters | Apply multiple search filters such as job title, location, company size, and revenue to narrow your contact list. |

-• Use the phone status filter.
-With this filter, you can search your saved contacts to find those with valid phone numbers.
-This is particularly useful if you’ve added contacts to a sequence.
+| Use the phone status filter | With the phone status filter, find saved contacts with valid numbers, especially useful when adding contacts to a sequence. |

-• Use buying intent topics.
-Buying intent helps you understand which companies are actively researching topics related to your product.
+| Use buying intent topics | Leverage buying intent to see which companies are actively researching topics related to your product. |

-• Identify website visitors.
-Track companies that visit your websites, then filter prospects based on whether they have visited.
+| Identify website visitors | Track companies that visit your website, then filter prospects based on their visit behavior. |

 Ready to make some calls?
 Get started in Apollo.